 I offer a WordPress security and maintenance service for small businesses who don’t want the hassle of looking after their own site security.
 My service offers:

 - WordPress Updates.
 I add your site to the list of many others in my automated update system.
 When new themes, plugins, and WordPress versions are released, these are automatically applied and notified periodically.
-You don’t need to worry about the updates mounting up.
+You don’t need to worry about the updates mounting up for you to apply yourself.

 - WordPress Security.
 I install and manage Wordfence and Sucuri tools on your site, act as the notified person on your behalf for any security intrusions, and take the necessary action on any issues which may arise.

 - WordPress Installation Backups on a nightly basis.
 If your site is ever compromised or if you accidentally delete important data, I can always reload last night’s files with a one-click restore.
-This backup will be securely stored in Dropbox (off of your server).
-Probably more efficient than contacting your web host for a restore.
+This backup will be securely stored in Dropbox (i.e. not on your server).
+Probably more efficient than contacting your web host for a restore (if they do indeed take any backups at all).

 This service is available even if your site is not one I created or host.
-The Update and Security services are included in the service I offer my own hosting customers, and they are £95 a year for those whose sites are hosted elsewhere.
-The Backup service is £30 a year extra for both my-hosted and elsewhere-hosted customers (do check that a suitable backup service is not already being provided by your host first).
+These services are included in the service I offer my own hosting customers, and can also be bought for those whose sites are hosted elsewhere.
 Click here to get your web site put into my maintenance and monitoring system.
 Note: I will need your hosting control panel and WordPress log in details.

 Why is WordPress security necessary?